Bifurcations of highly inclined near halo orbits using Moser regularization: Numerical Results

 \subsubsection{Copenhagen Case $(\mu=0.5)$}

-We examine the equal-mass case $\mu=0.5$, known as the \emph{Copenhagen problem}, named after the series of studies carried out at the Copenhagen Observatory under the direction of Str\"omgren~\cite{stromgren_connaisance_1933}.
+We examine the equal-mass case $\mu=0.5$, known as the \emph{Copenhagen problem}, named after the series of studies carried out at the Copenhagen Observatory under the direction of Str\"omgren,~\cite{stromgren_connaisance_1933}.
 This case possesses additional symmetries: reflection across both the plane $x=0$~\eqref{eqn:symmetry-x} and the $y$-axis~\eqref{eqn:symmetry-xz} leaves the equations of motion invariant.

-The bifurcation diagram for the Copenhagen problem is shown in Figure~\ref{fig:bif-graph-cph}.
+The bifurcation diagram for the Copenhagen problem is shown in Figure~\ref{fig:bif-graph-cph}, with numerical data for selected orbits given in Table~\ref{tbl:data-halo}.
 In contrast to the small-$\mu$ regime, the $L_1$ family no longer goes through fold bifurcations, and its Jacobi energy increases monotonically.
 The $L_2$ family retains a fold bifurcation, but the order and position of the period-doubling bifurcations are modified.

 Figure~\ref{fig:cph-halo} shows the $L_1$ and $L_2$ halo families of the Copenhagen problem.
-In this case, the $L_1$ halo orbits are doubly-symmetric with respect to both reflections $r_y$ across the $xz$-plane and $r_{xz}$ across the $y$-axis.
-The behavior near collision is visibly distinct from the small mass ratio case: the $z$-coordinate of the apoapsis of the $L_1$ family increases consistently from the start of the continuation, while for the $L_2$ family, the orbits contract smoothly toward collision with the second primary.
+In this case, the $L_1$ halo orbits are doubly symmetric with respect to both reflections $r_y$ across the $xz$-plane and $r_{xz}$ across the $y$-axis.
+The behavior near collision is visibly distinct from the small mass ratio case: the $z$-coordinate of the apoapsis of the $L_1$ family increases consistently from the start of the continuation, while for the $L_2$ family, the orbits contract smoothly toward collision with the light primary.